MarianoMolina/project_alice/README.md

 > - APIS: New APIs for Wolfram Alpha, Google's Knowledge Graph, PixArt Image Generation (local), Bark TTS (local).
 Support for local embeddings
 > - DATA CLUSTERS: Now chats and tasks can hold updatable data clusters that hold embeddable references like messages, files, task responses, etc. You can add any reference in your environment to a data cluster to give your chats/tasks access to it.
 The new retrieval tasks leverage this.
 > - TEXT MGMT: Added 2 Text Splitter methods (recursive and semantic), which are used by the embedding and RAG logic (as well as other APIs with that need to chunk the input, except LLMs), and a Message Pruner class that scores and prunes messages, which is used by the LLM API engines to avoid contex size issues
+> - REDIS QUEUE: Implemented a queue system for the Workflow module to handle incoming requests.
 > - **NOTE**: If you update to this version, you'll need to reinitialize your database (User settings -> Danger Zone).
 This update required a lot of changes to the framework, and making it backwards compatible is inefficient at this stage.
 Keep in mind Project ALice is still in Alpha, and changes should be expected

 > What's next?
 Planned developments for v0.4 (find detailed info below):